Quillayute Valley School District

 Quillayute Valley School District 402 (QVSD) is a school district headquartered in Forks, Washington.

 Its schools are: Forks Elementary School, Forks Intermediate School, Forks Junior High School, and Forks High School.
 Forks Alternative School is the alternative campus.

+Much of the district is in Clallam County, and includes Forks and the Quileute Indian Reservation.
+A portion lies in Jefferson County, where it includes the Hoh Indian Reservation.